 - 1.18 Once the consultation period is completed, we will analyse the responses we have received.
 We will then publish a document which details the comments received and explains the decisions we have taken as a result.
 This will be available on our website. - 1.19 If you would prefer your response not to be made public, please indicate this when you respond. - 1.20 We look forward to receiving your comments.

-${\it 3} \ {\it There is more information about consultations on our website here: http://www.hpc-uk.org/aboutus/consultations/properties-aboutus/consultations/consultations/properties-aboutus/consultations/con$
+3 There is more information about how we run consultations on our website here: www.hpc-uk.org/aboutus/consultations

 2. Background

 Regulation of social workers in England